vinitkesh/doc_nkb_intro/SingleCycle.md

 ![beq](./2024%20Single%20Cycle%20Images/singlecycle-0069.png)

-- ```j``` (jump)
+- ### j (jump)

-The jump instruction is of the form j targaddr.
+The jump instruction is of the form `j targaddr`.
 It has a J-type instruction format with opcode 2.

 This instruction uses the 26 bit targaddr to compute jump address and updates the value of PC to jump address.

 ![J-type](./2024%20Single%20Cycle%20Images/singlecycle-0072.png)

-The datapath for j instruction is as follows :-
+The datapath for j instruction is as follows:-

 1. The instruction memory reads the PC and outputs the instruction.